marmarbar003/real_neutral_news/README.md

 - ``: This file will showcase all the preprocessing, EDA and the models tested for determining whether the article is left leaning or right leaning.
 - ``: This file employs the UI.

+Due that the datesets used are big we were not able to insert the data directly here.
+Hence, we have used KaggleHub to be able to read it and for the convinience fo the user after preprocessing the cleaned data will be generate.
+Therfore, the following section.

 ### Dataset Files Generated:
 - `clean_real_news`: This file contains the preprocessed data for the real news model.